fooplugins/foogallery/README.txt

 == Upgrade Notice ==

-Please update in order to for FooGallery to work in WP 5.5+!
+Please update in order for FooGallery to work in WP 5.5+!

 == Changelog ==

-= 2.4.0 =
+= 2.4.1 =
-* Date Updated : 24 Oct 2023
+* Date Updated : 29 Oct 2023
-* New : Frontend Uploads!
-Allow your visitors to upload images into galleries.
-Includes image moderation.
 * New : Overhauled features listing, and added a bunch of features to the list, which can be activated/deactivated like plugins.

 = 2.3.4 =